 The Clinical Research Unit, located on the sixth floor adjacent to the Ophthalmology Services Foundation Clinical area consists of the research programs of four faculty members whose activities are devoted to patient-oriented research.
 These facilities, covering 4,500 square feet, include specialized vision testing suites, an electrophysiology laboratory, patient interview rooms, a fundus photography suite, clinical research staff workstations, a research participant waiting room, a dedicated conference room, and faculty and administrative offices.
 In addition, the Clinical Research Unit is home to the Clinical Research resource office that provides consultation services to faculty conducting patient-oriented research.

-The John E. Meyer Library is has supported the clinical care, educational, research and administrative functions of both the Eye Hospital and the UAB Department of Ophthalmology since 1977.
+The John E. Meyer Library has supported the clinical care, educational, research and administrative functions of both the Eye Hospital and the UAB Department of Ophthalmology since 1977.
 Located in Room H-13 the Meyer Library's collection emphasizes clinical ophthalmology with supporting holdings in ophthalmic plastic and reconstructive surgery, basic sciences, general medicine, and a historical section.